thugsatbay/CS-courseraMachineLearning/README.md

 https://www.coursera.org/learn/machine-learning

-The code is from following Machine Learning Topics and in the same order of Lessons:
+The code is from following Machine Learning Topics and in the same order of "machine-learning-ex":

 Lesson 1  Linear Regression